 What is the impact of this project?

-Why the CBTN request is important to this project?
+Why is the CBTN request important to this project?

 The Children's Brain Tumor Network contributed to this project by providing plasma samples, tumor tissue, tumor DNA, cerebral spinal fluid and germline DNA.

-Children’s National Hospital
+Children’s National HospitalJoined on

 Foundation and Family Partnerships

-Medulloblastomas comprise the vast majority of pediatric embryonal tumors and by definition arise in the posterior fossa, where they constitute approximately 40% of all posterior fossa tumors.
-Other forms of embryonal tumors each make up 2% or less of all childhood brain tumors.The clinica
+Medulloblastomas comprises the vast majority of pediatric embryonal tumors and by definition arise in the posterior fossa, where they constitute approximately 40% of all posterior fossa tumors.
+Other forms of embryonal tumors each make up 2% or less of all childhood brain tumors.The clinical feature

-High-grade Gliomas (HGG) in children nearly always result in a dismal prognosis.
-Although novel therapeutic approaches are currently in development, preclinical testing has been limited, due to a lack of pediatric specific HGG preclinical models.
-These models are needed to help test the effective
+High-grade Gliomas (HGG) or astrocytomas in children nearly always result in a dismal prognosis.
+Although novel therapeutic approaches are currently in development, preclinical testing has been limited, due to a lack of pediatric-specific HGG preclinical models.
+These models are needed to help test

 Central nervous system (CNS) atypical teratoid/rhabdoid tumor (AT/RT) is a very rare, fast-growing tumor of the brain and spinal cord.
 It usually occurs in children aged three years and younger, although it can occur in older children and adults.
-About half of these tumors form in the cerebellum
+About half of these tumors form in the cerebellum or

-Low-Grade astrocytomas are the most common cancer of the central nervous system in children.
+Low-Grade Gliomas also called astrocytomas are the most common cancer of the central nervous system in children.
 They represent a heterogeneous group of tumors that can be discovered anywhere within the brain or spinal cord.
-Although surgical resection may be curative, up to 20% of children still suffer from the eff
+Although surgical resection may be curative, up to 20% of children still su

 A presumptive diagnosis of DIPG based on classic imaging features, in the absence of a histologic diagnosis, has been routinely employed.
-Increasingly however, histologic confirmation is obtained for both entry into research studies and molecular characterization of the tumor.[
+Increasingly however, histologic confirmation is obtained for both entry into research studies and molecular characterization of the tumor.
+New approaches with

-Nongerminomatous Germ Cell Tumors (NGGCTs)
+Nongerminomatous Germ Cell Tumors

 Primary CNS GCTs are a heterogeneous group of neoplasms that are more common in Japan and other Asian countries than in North America and Europe.
-In North America, they account for approximately 4% of all primary brain tumors, with a peak incidence from age 10 years to age 19 years and a male pre
+In North America, they account for approximately 4% of all primary brain tumors, with a peak incidence from age 10 years to age 19 years and a male predom